3DCoded/3MS/docs/hardware/assembly.md

 Additionaly, an optional univeral mount for the MK8 extruder using M3 bolts is available [here](../assets/stls/mk8m3.stl).
 Note that this requires 2-4 M3 bolts and a place to screw the bolts into.

+Finally, you will need to print enough of [these](https://www.printables.com/model/541678-bambu-ams-no-catch-y-splitter-pc4-m10) Y splitters for the filament.

 ## MK8 Assembly

 Next, assemble the MK8 extruders onto the NEMA17 motors using the provided instructions that came with them.
 If you use the mount provided above, make sure it is in between the MK8 and NEMA17.